How to Fit a Backpack

 The Biggest Mistakes that People Make

-The number #1 reason why backpacks don’t fit is because people buy packs with the wrong torso size.
+The number #1 reason why backpacks don’t fit is that people buy packs with the wrong torso size.
 Before you buy a pack, measure your torso (click for directions).
-Backpacks with adjustable torso lengths can ameliorate this problem, but they are heavier.
+Backpacks with adjustable torso lengths can be a godsend if you fall between sizes or want a more personal fit.
+Here are the 10 best adjustable torso length backpacks that we recommend.
+Adjustable torso backpacks are great for fine-tuning your fit after you’ve worn your pack for a trip or two.

-The number #2 reason why backpacks don’t fit is because the hip belt is too big or too small.
-Many manufacturers only make hipbelts in one size for their backpacks, and that size might not fit you.
+The number #2 reason why backpacks don’t fit is that the hip belt is too big or too small.
+Many manufacturers only make hip belts in one size for their backpacks, and that size might not fit you.
 Come to terms with this and find a backpack that fits your waist, as it is today.
-Some manufacturers also offer replaceable hipbelts that can be switched out on backpacks, ensuring a perfect fit.
+Some manufacturers also offer replaceable hip belts that can be switched out on backpacks or adjustable length hip belts like on the Granite Gear Crown 3 60, ensuring a perfect fit.

-Don’t be tempted to buy a pack because it’s on sale, unless it fits your torso and hip size.
-Doing that is a mistake and you’ll suffer needlessly for it.
+Don’t be tempted to buy a pack because it’s on sale unless it fits your torso and hip size.
+Doing that is a mistake, and you’ll suffer needlessly from it.

 Here are a few things to check to make sure your pack is properly fitted: